rochacbruno-archive/web2py_ckeditor/README.md

-web2py_ckeditor
+web2py_ckeditor_tim
 ===============

+This is a fork of Bruno Rocha's plugin.
+It's updated to v4 ckeditor, and works better with recent web2py versions.
+The inline edit has been removed to simplify the code (and it seems that the javascript is no longer maintained upstream).

-Plugin to add ckeditor to web2py apps ( based on the original https://bitbucket.org/PhreeStyle/web2py_ckeditor/wiki/Home)
+This web2py plugin to add ckeditor to web2py apps is based on the original https://bitbucket.org/PhreeStyle/web2py_ckeditor/wiki/Home)

-I added some changes and included some features.

 == CKEditor Plugin for web2py ==